annahanslc/ames-housing-data/README.md

 ### 👷 Engineered Features:
 To capture new perspectives on the home, I created 11 engineered features and added them to my model, one by one.
 With each new feature, I examined the uplift in log RMSE.
 If the log RMSE improved, I kept the new feature, if it did not, I dropped the feature.
 Through this process, I have decided to keep the following 4 new engineered features:

 1. RatioBathBed = the ratio of the total number of bathrooms to the number of bedrooms above ground, to capture the level of luxury of the home.
-The idea is that whereas having more bedrooms and bathrooms both signal a bigger home, having a higher ratio of bathrooms to bedrooms, is truly a a sign of luxury.
-According to realtor.com the cost to add a bathroom to a new home is $63,986, while the cost to add a bedroom is $62,500.
-Keep in mind that bedrooms are usually at least twice the size of a bathroom.
-The cost per SF is more than double.
-[Go to references](#-reference-1)
+The idea is that whereas having more bedrooms and bathrooms both signal a bigger home, having a higher ratio of bathrooms to bedrooms, is a sign of affluence.
+According to realtor.com, the cost to add a bathroom to a new home is $63,986, while the cost to add a bedroom is $62,500.
+Keeping in mind that bedrooms are usually at least twice the size of a bathroom, that means the cost per SF is more than double.
+[Go to references](#reference-1)
-2. HouseAge = the age of the home at the time of the sale, as newer homes tend to cost more
+2. HouseAge = the age of the home at the time of the sale.
+Since the YrSold spans from 2009 to 2010, the YearBuilt is insufficient for expressing the age of the home at the time it was sold.
+By taking the YrSold and subtracting the YearBuilt, we can calculate the exact age of the home at the time of the sale.
-3. TotalBaths = total number of bathrooms on all floors, and half baths added as 0.5 bath, signals the size of the home
+3. TotalBaths = the total number of bathrooms on all floors, with half baths added as 0.5 bath.
+There are 4 features related to the number of bathrooms: FullBath, HalfBath, BsmtFullBath, and BsmtHalfBath, however, none of them represent the total number of bathrooms.
+Again, the number of bathrooms signal both the size of the home as well as the level of luxury.
-4. FireBedRatio = the ratio of the number of fireplaces to the number of bedrooms above ground, again, another indicator of luxury
+4. FireBedRatio = the ratio of the number of fireplaces to the number of bedrooms above ground.
+According to Angi.com (formerly Angie's List), a website for finding local home service providers, real estate agents say homes with fireplaces often get offers above the asking price, and are especially popular with homebuyers in colder regions.
+The Iowa State University's Department of Statistics describes the Iowa's winters as being "Not as cold as it gets in Minnesota!" but still with a winter "average temperatures range in 10-30 F".
+[Go to references](#reference-2)

 ### 🦄 Outliers:
 Features that exhibit an extreme right skew include: